Your Family Important Information Document

 This may seem like a waste of time to call and ask when you don’t have a specific situation to ask about.
 But let me tell you something…those were the best 2 hours I had spent on the phone in a long time!

-When I was finished, I had all the details of everyone’s different policies and coverages, and now whenever any of the kids (or we) need anything, I just open this nifty file, and all my answers are right there in one place.
+When I was finished, I had all the details of everyone’s different policies and coverages, and then whenever any of the kids (or we) needed anything, I just opened this nifty file, and all my answers were right there in one place.
 In my OWN non-medical, non-code language.

 I took a break and tackled the auto, homeowner, and life insurance the following week.